 - Develop a membership of educated philanthropists who understand community needs and become informed, pioneering grantmakers.

 - Collaborate with funding partners and community organizations to empower women and children.

 - Conduct our grantmaking with integrity, fiscal responsibility and respect for our grant recipients.

 - Each member of the Women’s Giving Alliance contributes $1,000 annually.
 This investment allows members to participate in two forms of philanthropy—collective grantmaking and endowment building.
 The annual membership fee allows for 70% to be granted directly into the community, 20% for the endowment, and 10% to cover the day to day operations and overhead costs of the WGA.

-At a recent Grant Awards Dinner, hosted at Bella Collina, the WGA awarded a grant to Be Free Lake.
-This grant provided $30,910 to fund “You’re Not Alone,” a prevention program for high school students and mental health first aid training for parents.
-With this funding, Be Free Lake will implement the program to East Ridge and South Lake High Schools.
-With funding from the WGA, this evidence-based program was also successfully implemented at Lake Minneola High School last year.
+At our 2019 Grant Awards Dinner, hosted at Bella Collina, the WGA awarded a grant to Be Free Lake.
+This grant provided $30,910 to fund “You’re Not Alone,” a suicide awareness program for high school students and mental health first aid training for parents.
+With this funding, Be Free Lake implemented the program to East Ridge and South Lake High Schools.
+With funding from the WGA, this evidence-based program was also successfully implemented at Lake Minneola High School in 2018.

 A Message from our President

 I am very humbled to be your next WGA President during the coming year, even with its unusual start due to COVID-19.
 I am very confident that your interest and membership in WGA will continue to be uplifting, fulfilling and gratifying for you and your new Board.
 In spite of our times being unpredictable with COVID-19 and its impact on our daily lives and WGA; together we can maintain our goals, passions and have positive impacts personally and for WGA.

 President WGA 2020